Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 Depending on the model and the options applied the extracted features might contain the semantic information that is written in the feature properties in GeoJSON.

-E.g. "Buildings" model with "simplification" and "classification" by building typology options:
+E.g. "Buildings" model with "regularization" and "classification" by building typology options:

  .. figure:: _static/buildings_view_multilayers.jpg
      :alt: Preview results